 Adding the Social Studies ("RX") Endorsement

 The “RX” endorsement can be added to an existing teaching certificate or to an initial provisional teaching certificate by teachers or teacher candidates who have teaching majors or minors in History, Geography, Economics or Political Science.
 A teaching major or minor in one of these sub-areas does not qualify a teacher to teach the broad area of Social Studies.
-However, teachers with the RX endorsement are highly qualified to teach Social Studies as well as the sub-areas of History, Geography, Economics, Political Science and Civics/Government.
+However, teachers with the RX endorsement are considered qualified to teach Social Studies as well as the sub-areas of History, Geography, Economics, Political Science and Civics/Government (without individual endorsements in those areas).
 For more information see a teacher preparation advisor in 134 Erickson Hall.